NestJS Quickstart

 Deploy Your App

 Deploy your application to your preferred hosting provider.
-Make sure the /api/novu
+Make sure the /api/novu endpoint is accessible from the internet.

 For local development and testing, you can use tools like ngrok to expose your local server to the internet.